estacc123-ux/roblox-android-offsets/README.md

-This is a walkthrough of how I reverse-engineered Roblox's Luau v, from `libroblox.so`, a stripped ARM64 shared library with no debug info, no symbolsy.
+This is a walkthrough of how I reverse-engineered Roblox's Luau VM from `libroblox.so`, a stripped ARM64 shared library with no debug info and no symbols.
 By the end I had identified 140+ functions, all 88 opcode handlers, the complete opcode shuffle mapping, 10+ data structures at field level, and the bytecode signing system.

 Just Ghidra, patience, and an unhealthy amount of time spent staring at decompiled C.